CrossGL/crossgl-docs/source/api_reference.rst

 ---

 - **eat :**

-Consumes the current token if it matches the expected token type.
    - **Description**: This method checks if the current token matches the specified `token_type`.
 If it does, the token is consumed, and the position is incremented to the next token.
 After consuming the token, comments are skipped by calling skip_comments.
 If the current token does not match the expected token type, a `SyntaxError` is raised.
    - **Parameters**:
       - `token_type` (str): The expected token type.